pabs3/SPTAG/docs/GettingStart.md

  ```

- > Python Client Wrapper, Suppose there is a sever run at 127.0.0.1:8000 serving ten-dimensional vector datasets:
+ > Python Client Wrapper, Suppose there is a server run at 127.0.0.1:8000 serving ten-dimensional vector datasets:
  ```python
 import SPTAGClient
 import numpy as np